ratmice/lumpy-leandoc/README.md

 ## Motivation
-The primary motivation is to make it easy to install and use. as such it comes with a TeX renderer [tectonic](https://github.com/tectonic) tectonic will automatically downloads any latex packages and fonts needed to render the document.
+The primary motivation is to make it easy to install and use. as such it comes with a TeX renderer [tectonic](https://tectonic-typesetting.github.io/) tectonic will automatically downloads any latex packages and fonts needed to render the document.

-And Syntax highlighting will not shell out to any external tools that need to be installed seperately.
+Syntax highlighting will not shell out to any external tools that need to be installed seperately.